MCT-master/mct-master.github.io/_posts/2024-03-15-julianmb-webPD.md

     box-shadow: 0px 5px 10px #7E6D5766;
 }
 ```
-And here is what the slider would look like on your page with all of the styling added:
+And here is what the slider with all the customized styling above would look like on your page:

 <div id="slider1">
 <input type="range" value="0" min="0" max="500" id="freqSlider" />